codedmoth/codedmoth/README.md

 ## Hello!
 I'm code, a 16 y/o "programmer".
-I go by they/them.
+I go by it/its/they/them.
-Frankly, I don't know what else to put here LOL.

 ### Projects
   *No public projects...*